“Sign here, here and here”

 What is the purpose of a signature?

-- A signature has more than one purpose and can act as a form of identification of the signatory and confirmation of the contents of a document.
-It also acts as a form of verification that whatever document is signed, is indeed true, real and valid.
+- A signature has more than one purpose and can serve as a form of identification of the signatory and confirmation of the contents of a document.

 - Depending on the document that is signed, the signature might have different meanings.
-When signing a contract, the signature generally indicates the identity of the signatory, the signatory’s agreement to the terms and conditions of the contract, and his/her intention be bound by the contract.
+When signing a contract, the signature generally indicates the identity of the signatory, the signatory’s agreement to the terms and conditions of the contract, and their intention to be bound by the contract.

-- When signing a receipt after making a card payment at a store, the signature acts as identification of the signatory, an acknowledgment that the amount is correct and confirms that the store was allowed to take that amount from the card.
+- When signing a receipt after making a card payment at a store, the signature serves as identification of the signatory, an acknowledgment that the amount is correct and that the store was allowed to take that amount from the card.

 - Another common example of when a signature is used is when someone signs for a parcel.
-In this instance, the signature acts as proof that the parcel was delivered, received and can identify who received the parcel.
+In this instance, the signature serves as proof that the parcel was delivered and received, as well as identification of who received the parcel.

-What if someone cannot sign a document him/herself?
+What if someone cannot sign a document themself?

-- If a person cannot sign a document (either due to being illiterate or due to a physical condition that prevents him/her from writing), s/he may sign the document by making a mark (such as an ‘X’) or using a thumbprint.
+- If a person cannot sign a document (either due to being illiterate or due to a physical condition that prevents them from writing), they may sign the document by making a mark (such as an ‘X’) or using a thumbprint.
 It might be necessary to make the mark or thumbprint in the presence of a commissioner of oaths or a notary.

 What does it mean to sign as a witness?